 All of these sources may have potential to alleviate constipation.
 However, it's important to note that individual results may vary, and it's always best to consult with a healthcare professional for personalized advice and recommendations.

-We have done thorough market research and present the list of promising probiotic supplements for constipation in 2023 below.
+We have done thorough market research and present the list that will help you choose the best probiotic for constipation in 2024 below.

 Best probiotics for constipation: a shortlist